ht-oliver/eds214-day1-prdata-exploration/README.md

 ![](Flowchart.png){width="500"}

-### **4) Analysis**
+### **4) How to Perform this analysis**

-This analysis can be broke up into 5 parts, listed below:
+In order to perform this analysis, the user's computer must have the R software language installed and, optionally, the RStudio Integrated Development Language.
+The analysis can be performed with ease by rendering the Quarto document titled "paper.qmd" contained in the "docs" folder in the repository.
+A more detailed explanation of the analysis can be broken down into 5 steps, listed below:

 #### **1 - Environment Initialization**

+Once R is installed on your machine, the first step is to initialize the environment for this project by running "environment_init.R" contained in the "1_env_init" directory.
 This step installs the following packages and functions necessary to run the analysis:

 -   (tidyverse) - tools for data manipulation, visualization, and analysis